A Guided Tour of Search Console

-Google also added a sidebar navigation to the new Search Console, making it easier to find, access and move between reports:
+Google also has a sidebar navigation, making it easy to find, access and move between reports:

-If you haven’t seen or tried the new Search Console yet, there are some significant changes and upgrades to the data available to you about how Google sees your website.
+If you haven’t seen or tried Google Search Console yet, there are some very useful features that help you to understand how Google sees your website.
 In this section, we’ll dive into the different reports available to you and how to get the most out of all the data Google puts at your fingertips.

-In our opinion, it’s much easier to slice and dice data or drill down to the page and query level in the new version than the old.
+It’s easy to slice and dice data or drill down to the page and query level, allowing you to uncover interesting trends and identify opportunities.

 Using the Performance report